makersacademy/chitter-challenge/README.md

 User Story 5 & 6:/
 Logging in and out of chitter needs sessions enabled.
 Need to store the user_id in the session variable and access that session variable for each route.
 Routes needed for this step are get '/sessions/new', post '/sessions' and get '/sessions/destroy'

+CSS - I've managed to connect a separate .css file to the html!
+Hooray!
+Created a public/stylesheets

 ## Makers Instructions